 Among many students, increased student stresses originated from the policies associated with the federal policy, No Child Left Behind.
 These mandates put pressure on schools to improve student performance by eliminating the less exacting parts of the curriculum, like arts and physical education, and increasing high-stakes standardized testing.
 Often parents, who respond to the direction taken by their schools have not helped reduce school pressures.
 Many students have started taking the standardized college admission test (SAT) in the eighth grade.
 Many students desperately fear to disappoint their parents by not getting into the “best schools,” and are heartbroken when they receive a “B” in coursework for the first time.

 Kathy Reamy, chair of NEA’s School Counselor Caucus, lists the pressures to fit in, the pressure to achieve, and the pressure of social media, and the feeling that students don’t feel safe even in their own schools and worry about school shootings as factors that make it hard to be a teenager.
-Testing student anxiety and social media anxiety are identified as two major anxiety issues.
+Two major anxiety issues identify testing student anxiety and social media anxiety.

 Social Media and Social Pressures

-Another PEW survey of teens found that 61 percent of students feel a lot of pressure to get good grades, compared to 29 percent of students feeling pressure to look good, 28 percent feeling pressure to fit in socially, and 6 percent feeling pressure to drink alcohol.
+Another PEW survey found that 61% of students feel pressured to get good grades, compared to 29% of students pressured to look good.
+Further, 28% feel pressure to fit in socially and 6% feel pressure to drink alcohol.
 A study in Clinical Psychological Science found a spike in the number of teens who felt “useless and joyless” after 2010.
-The number of suicides among teens increased by 31 percent.
+The number of suicides among teens increased by 31%.

 Much social stress comes from acts of bullying and anti-social expression appearing in social media.
-Some 90 percent of students have cell phones and use social media.
-Students have been known to be incredibly mean to each other on social media where they don’t meet face to face.
+Some 90% of students have cell phones and use social media.
+Further, students have been known to be incredibly mean to each other on social media where they don’t meet face to face.
 They may say things like “you should kill yourself.”
 Among vulnerable teens, this kind of statement from peers has sometimes been shown to have a tragic effect.
 Many studies have found that social media often makes some teens feel more (rather than less) socially isolated.

 The Small Class

 The Tenney School, founded in 1973, has relied on one-to-one instructions as the primary method for teaching.
-Please contact us to learn more about student anxiety and our small school.
+Thus, contact us to learn more about student anxiety and our small school.